WalletConnect/walletconnect-docs/docs/javascript/chat/usage.md

 ### Inviting another peer to chat

-To resolve a peer's public key that you will need to invite him into a chat thread, call `resolve` method.
+To send a chat invitation to a peer, you can call `.invite()` with your account and an `invite` object:

 ```javascript
 await chatClient.invite({